How to Remove a Load Bearing Wall

 The Challenge

-The LR/DR partition wall was actually really structurally important to holding up the entire second floor of the house.
-That highlighted the genius of the building design cost savings.
-Putting a hole in a load bearing wall is easy.
-And, putting extra load bearing walls in homes is a real cost savings for building speed.
+The main challenge to removing a load bearing wall divider is that it’s load bearing.
+This partition wall was really structurally important to holding up the entire second floor of the house.
+That highlighted the genius of the original starter home building design cost savings.
+Putting load bearing walls in the middle of a house is a real cost savings for building speed.

-Making first floor load bearing walls go away?
+Making first floor load bearing walls go away without making the house fall down?
 Neither easy nor cheap.
 But, not impossible and also not hugely expensive.

 The “Theory”

-Getting rid of a load bearing wall is pretty simple in theory — simply replace the wall with a post and beam strong enough to support the structural load.
-The main challenge is figuring out the minimum beam support necessary for supporting the maximum theoretical load that the original wall was designed to carry.
+Getting rid of a load bearing wall is pretty simple in theory.
+All you need to do is replace the wall with a post and beam strong enough to support the structural load.
+So your main challenge is just to figure out the minimum beam support necessary for supporting the maximum theoretical load that the original wall was designed to carry.

-This is where past life engineering experience comes in handy.
+This is where some practical engineering practice experience comes in handy.
 Not necessarily how you’d expect, though.
 It is textbook procedure to calculate the dynamic, static, shear, and other theoretical loads on a structural beam for house framing when building from scratch.
-But, if a builder has already done that work properly, then all a remodeler has to do is replace the existing framing with something that is at least equal.
+But, if a builder has already done that work properly, then all a remodeler has to do is replace the existing framing with something that is at least equal to the original load bearing framing.
 And, there are some pretty simple rules of thumb to follow for structural beams — rules that homebuilders (and architects) very likely used for being sure that the original framing wouldn’t collapse in the first place.

 That’s how real-life engineering experience informs structural dynamics calculations.
-In the field, exact precise calculations are rarely done.
+Exact precise calculations are rarely done during actual home construction.
 Instead, rules of thumb (literally derived from the fact that the distance from the tip to the first joint of an average adult’s thumb is about one inch — handy approximation) are used to make sure that even the dopiest of construction dopes can’t screw up a framing job too badly.
-If you want to be fancy, then do the precise calculations to a third decimal.
 If you want to make sure your framing crew doesn’t screw up a job, then use a rule of thumb that any gradeschool graduate can intuitively understand.

 This is why rules of thumb are also inherently conservative.
 It’s the Scotty Principle in action.
-If a beam of a given size is the absolute minimum possible, then go ahead and double that (or at least add 50%) for a good rule of thumb safety factor.
+If a beam of a given size is the absolute minimum possible, then an architect will double that (or at least add 50%) for a good rule of thumb safety factor.
 Because, you never know if some unfortunately short-thumbed carpenter will be using their thumb for making approximate measurements.

 The “Calculations”

-So, the practical rule of thumb for a double ply white pine or similar regular common lumber beam is that it can span a length in feet equal to its width in inches.
-In other words, if you’re spanning a 12-ft wide load-bearing opening then two 2×12 white pine lumber beams doubled together should take the load no problem assuming you’re not framing the first floor of a ten story condo.
+So, the practical rule of thumb for a doubled up white pine or similar regular common lumber header is that it can span a length in feet equal to its width in inches.
+For example, if you’re spanning a 12-ft wide load-bearing opening then two 2×12 lengths of white pine lumber nailed together should take the load no problem unless you’re installing a parking garage or olympic swimming pool on the second floor.
 Framing carpenters all over the world use this common lumber rule of thumb to ensure that homes don’t fall down.

 If you’re wanting to minimize the size of a structural beam, though, then you’ll want to use a stronger material.
 LVL is a “laminated veneer lumber” material that has roughly double the load carrying strength of regular common white pine lumber.
 So, the rule of thumb for doubled-up LVL beams is to use a minimum width in inches equal to half the span in length.
-In other words, if you’re spanning a 12-ft wide load-bearing opening then two 6-in wide LVL beams doubled together should take the load no problem.
-Want to make extra sure that there will be no problem?
-Simple then, just use two 8-in wide LVL beams doubled together for extra peace of mind.
+For example, if you’re spanning a 12-ft wide load-bearing opening then two 6-in wide LVL beams doubled together should take the load no problem.

-That’s how remodeling calculations can be way easier than original construction engineering calculations.
-For a remodel, you’ve got the benefit of seeing how the framing was originally done.
-When substituting LVL for regular common lumber, just use a beam depth that’s at least half the original.
-In other words, if a house was framed with a structural opening that used a doubled-up 2×12 header then use at least a doubled-up 6-in wide LVL beam to replace it for a remodel.
+Remodeling calculations to remove a load bearing wall can be way easier than original construction engineering calculations.
+You can how the framing was originally done after peeling away the drywall during a remodel.
+And when substituting LVL for regular common lumber to maximize ceiling clearances on a remodel, you can just use a beam depth that’s at least half the original.
+In other words, if a house was framed with a structural opening that used a doubled-up 2×12 header then you can simply use at least a doubled-up 6-in wide LVL beam to replace it for a remodel with no worries.

 The Savings

-Or, for an added safety factor (and cost savings), just use a doubled 8-in LVL beam to make absolutely sure that there will never be any sagging framing issues for a wall removal where the original load was framed for a doubled white pine 2×12.
+For an added safety factor (and cost savings) to remove a load bearing wall, you can just use a doubled 8-in LVL beam to make absolutely sure that there will never be any sagging framing issues for a wall removal where the original load was framed for a doubled white pine 2×12.
 LVL beams are commonly sold in just a few widths, but 16-in is a really common one that’s almost always available at any lumberyard.
 So, rather than buying two special order skinny beams, it’s most economical to buy a single length of beam and then simply ripsaw it down the middle.

 The Process